leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Fear
 * Sadness
 * Happiness
-* Surpise
+* Surprise

 ## Designing for delight

 **Surprise only works once**.

-A continuous stream of surprising new thing is unsustainable.
+A continuous stream of surprising new things is unsustainable.

 ### Levels of Delight (Tollady and Rowe)

-* Surface delight comes from the characteristics of the product we percieve and experience.
+* Surface delight comes from the characteristics of the product we perceive and experience.
 * Deep delight emerges when products are frictionless, effortless, easy, and meaningful.
 * Strive to create products that are deeply delightful.

 ### Creating Delight (Dana Chisnell)

 * Pleasure arises from humor, uniqueness, personality, beauty, simplicity, and the ability to anticipate needs.
-* Flow arises from ease of use, efficiency, immersivenesss, automation, and when people feel empowered.
+* Flow arises from ease of use, efficiency, immersiveness, automation, and when people feel empowered.
-* Meaning creates delight with purpouse, value, connectedness, relevance, and personal engagement with compassion and care.
+* Meaning creates delight with purpose, value, connectedness, relevance, and personal engagement with compassion and care.

 ### Hierarchy of product quality (Aaron Walter)